Lulworth Cove: Conservation

 As well as the cove, across Hambury Tout (the large chalk hill to the west) is Durdle Door, a natural arch.
 To the east there is a fossilised forest.
 Lulworth is also close to Kimmeridge, famous for its rocky shore and fossils.
 Geologists and geographers have been interested in the area since the beginning of the 19th century, and in the 1830s the first serious study of the area took place.
 Since then the area has drawn students from all over the world.

 The area suffers from trampling from its many visitors.
 Wooden steps, fences and steps have been put in place to limit this surface damage.
 Each year over 250,000 people walk across the hill linking the cove to Durdle Door.

 In 2001 the coast was granted World Heritage Site status by UNESCO.
 Experts at UNESCO have been working on preserving the shape of Lulworth Cove.
 Lulworth was one of a number of gateway villages on the coast with a Heritage Centre—part visitor centre, tourist information and natural history museum; in 2002 the last received 418,595 visitors.

 The coast and land to the north and around the village is privately owned and managed by the Lulworth Estate.
-Land to the east is owned by the Ministry of Defence and used for tank training; it is open only at weekends and holidays.
+Land to the east, including Tyneham, is owned by the Ministry of Defence and used for tank training; it is open only at weekends and holidays.